avantifellows/plio-frontend/docs/DEPLOYMENT.md

    6. Under listeners and routing, select the target group `plio-frontend-staging` for TCP port 80.
    7. Proceed to create load balancer.
 You will see load balancer in the list.
 6. Go to ECR and create a new repository named `plio-frontend-staging`.
-7. Now go to ECS and create a new task definition with name `plio-frontend-staging`.
+7. Now go to ECS and create a new task definition, select Fargate and use the name `plio-frontend-staging`.
    1. Set the task role as `ecsTaskExecutionRole`.
    2. Set the task memory and task CPU based on your needs.
    3. Create a new container with name `plio-frontend-staging`.
+   4. In the image field, you can just type in `image_arn`.
+This is not a valid entry and just a placeholder for now as it'll be replaced by the actual image ARN once the GitHub workflow triggers.
-   4. Enter port `80` in the port mapping field.
+   5. Enter port `80` in the port mapping field.
-   5. Save the container definition and the task definition.
+   6. Save the container definition and the task definition.
-   6. You will see the new task definition within the list.
+   7. You will see the new task definition within the list.
 8. Under ECS, go to clusters and create a new cluster with name `plio-staging-cluster`. (skip this step if you've already created a VPC when setting up backend repository)
    1. Use `Networking only` option.
 We will go with serverless deployment so that we don't worry about managing our own server instances.
    2. Don't create a new VPC for your cluster.
 We'll use the VPC created in previous step in the next step of creating a service.